sgzmd/google-cloud-endpoints/README.md

 Description
 ======================

-This is a sample project for Google Cloud Endpoints technology.
+This is a sample project for Google Cloud Endpoints technology